Welcome back, Jennifer Hudson!

-The Grammy-nominated songbird will sing the national anthem before the big gridiron game on Feb.
-1 in Tampa, Fla.
+The Grammy-nominated songbird will sing the national anthem before the big gridiron game on February 1 in Tampa, Florida.

 "She certainly can nail it,'" a source just told me.
 "She proved it at the Democratic National Convention."

-Hudson has not performed or made any public appearances since her mother, Darnell Donerson, brother Jason Hudson and nephew Julian King were shot to death a little over two months ago.
-William Balfour, the estranged husband of Hudson's sister Julia, has been charged with their murders.
+Hudson has not performed or made any public appearances since her mother Darnell Donerson, brother Jason Hudson and nephew Julian King were shot to death a little over two months ago.
+William Balfour, the estranged boyfriend of Hudson's sister Julia, has been charged with their murders.